stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Wonder why still tries to use the contact address?" by [dxgl_org](https://twitter.com/dxgl_org/status/1279475518556045312)

+"why you use Hcaptcha?
+Is really bad, today for enter to my site i need insert 14 captcha, every time error, for Hcaptcha truck, bus and trains are the same picture.
+More time need click 14 picture for solve.Why don't use recaptcha o solvemedia?" by [bittaitaliana](https://twitter.com/bittaitaliana/status/1279277017897283584)

 "I can't login via firefox on MacOS.
 From Chrome and safari it's working.
 I've tried clearing cookies, localstorage etc with no avail.
 It always says there was an request error.
 It was working free days ago without issues." by [eboyee](https://twitter.com/eboyee/status/1278525934992330752)